-a) Each team shall bat for 40 (six-ball) overs unless all out earlier.
+a) Each team shall bat for 50 (six-ball) overs unless all out earlier.

-It is the responsibility of the fielding Captain to ensure that the over rate average of 15 overs per hour is upheld, with the following exceptions;
+It is the responsibility of the fielding Captain to ensure that the over rate average of 16 overs per hour is upheld, with the following exceptions;

-- When authorised medical personnel is required on the ground and/or for a player leaving the field due to a serious injury. - A lost/replacement ball - Other miscellaneous issues as noted by the Umpires b) If the team fielding first fails to bowl the required number of overs by the scheduled time for cessation of the session (170 minutes), play shall continue until the required number of overs has been bowled.
+- When authorised medical personnel is required on the ground and/or for a player leaving the field due to a serious injury. - A lost/replacement ball - Other miscellaneous issues as noted by the Umpires b) If the team fielding first fails to bowl the required number of overs by the scheduled time for cessation of the session (200 minutes), play shall continue until the required number of overs has been bowled.

-c) Where the first innings goes over 170 minutes in duration the 20 minute innings break shall be reduced to no less than 10 minutes to absorb some or all of the extra time taken in the first innings to complete the overs.
+c) Where the first innings goes over 200 minutes in duration the 30 minute innings break shall be reduced to no less than 10 minutes to absorb some or all of the extra time taken in the first innings to complete the overs.

-d) If the team fielding second fails to bowl its quota of overs in less than 170 minutes play shall continue until the overs are bowled or a result has been achieved, whichever comes first.
+d) If the team fielding second fails to bowl its quota of overs in less than 200 minutes play shall continue until the overs are bowled or a result has been achieved, whichever comes first.

-e) Teams unable to maintain the required average over rate of 15 overs per hour shall be managed by the umpires utilising the provisions of Law 41.9 (Time Wasting), as well as the following penalties which can be applied at the discretion of the Umpires;
+e) There are no over rate penalties in this competition.
+Teams unable to maintain the required average over rate of 16 overs per hour shall be managed by the umpires utilising the provisions of Law 41.9 (Time Wasting), as well as the following penalties which can be applied at the discretion of the Umpires;